Robust Footstep Planning and LQR Control for Dynamic Quadrupedal Locomotion: Motion generation

 \section{Motion generation}

-When considering dynamic gaits such as trotting, two contact points cannot supply enough constraints to the floating base.
+When considering dynamic gaits such as trotting, two contact points cannot constrain all six degrees of freedom (DOF) of the floating base.
 The system becomes underactuated as one DOF around the support line is not directly controlled.
 Researchers have been using the LIPM as an abstract model for balance control in this situation.
-The CoM position and velocity can be predicted by solving the forward dynamics of the passive inverted pendulum.
-In order keep long term balance, the next ZMP point has to be carefully selected to capture the falling CoM.
-For trotting, the ZMP point always lays on the support line formed by the supporting leg pair.
+The Centre of Mass (CoM) position and velocity can be predicted by solving the forward dynamics of the passive inverted pendulum.
+In order to keep long term balance, the next ZMP point has to be carefully selected to capture the falling CoM.
+For trotting, the ZMP point always lies on the support line formed by the supporting leg pair.
 As a result, the footholds optimization problem can be transformed to a ZMP optimization problem.